 RE-AIM (Reach, Efficacy, Adoption, Implementation, Maintenance) is used to translate research into practice and to help plan programs and improve their chances of working in "real-world" settings.
 The framework has also been used to understand the relative strengths and weaknesses of different approaches to health promotion and chronic disease self-management-such as in-person counseling, group education classes, and telephone counseling.

 Includes the Resource Library and the Topic Collections.
-Categories of documents include: Emergency management foundations; Healthcare coalition development and organization; Disaster operations; Communications; and more.
-The Technical Resources, Assistance Center, and Information Exchange (TRACIE) was created to meet the information and technical assistance needs of regional ASPR staff, healthcare coalitions, healthcare entities, healthcare providers, emergency managers, public health practitioners, and others working in disaster medicine, healthcare system preparedness, and public health emergency preparedness.
+Categories of documents include: Emergency management; Healthcare coalition development and organization; Disaster operations; Communications; and more.
+TRACIE was created to meet the information and technical assistance needs of regional ASPR staff, healthcare coalitions, healthcare entities, healthcare providers, emergency managers, public health practitioners, and others working in disaster medicine, healthcare system preparedness, and public health emergency preparedness.

 California Publications & Websites for Health Care Planning